finos/morphir/docs/snowpark/snowpark-backend.md

     }
 ```

-The data for `TaskEstimations estimation` is expected to be stored in a table using an `OBJECT` column:
+The data for `TaskEstimations` is expected to be stored in a table using an `OBJECT` column:

 | TASKID | ESTIMATION                                                        |
 |--------|-------------------------------------------------------------------|